fubin1999/glytrait/README.md

 2. The trait values for each sample, including the direct trait (glycan relative abundance) and the derived traits (calculated by GlyTrait);
 3. The definitions for the derived traits;
-4. Important derived trait values, filtered for colinearity;
-5. The meta properties GlyTrait generated to calculated derived traits;
+4. The meta properties GlyTrait generated to calculate derived traits;
-6. The univariate analysis results for each trait, if group information is provided.
+5. The univariate analysis results for each trait if group information is provided.
-7. The ROC analysis results for each trait, if group information is provided.
+6. The ROC analysis results for each trait if group information is provided.

 You don't need the fifth one for common situations, but a peek of it might help you better understand how GlyTrait works.